Received a Tax Notice? Respond and Resolve with our Tax Experts.

 GSTIN, or goods and services identification number, is a 15-digit alphanumeric code assigned to every person registered under the GST Act.
 GSTIN is a PAN-based number that consists of a registration number, entity code, state code, etc.

 GSTIN is used for various purposes like filing returns, making payments, and claiming input credits.
-It also helps ensure compliance and transparency in tax evasion and the GST system.
+It also helps ensure compliance and transparency in GST system.

 How is GST Calculated?